 Charles A. Weaver III has been at Baylor University since 1989, where he is a Professor and Chair of Psychology and Neuroscience.
+In 2020, Weaver was awarded the designation Master Teacher, Baylor's highest teaching honor.
 He has published numerous scientific articles, two books, and delivered more than 75 professional and scientific presentations.
 He has served as a forensic expert in civil and criminal cases in more than 25 states, and has testified in both federal and state courts.
 He has served on the editorial boards of five journals, including the Journal of Educational Psychology and served as Associate Editor of the Journal of Experimental Psychology: Learning, Memory and Cognition.
 He is currently chair of a grant review panel for the U. S. Department of Education, and was recently named as a Fellow of the Association for Psychological Science.

-Rachel Woods is a Lecturer in the Department of Management at Baylor's Hankamer School of Business.
+Rachel Woods is a Clinical Assistant Professor in the Department of Management at Baylor's Hankamer School of Business.
 Licensed under the State Bar of Texas, she is an attorney-mediator and teaches negotiation, conflict resolution, and organizational leadership.
 She is the Founder and CEO of Leadership Trek Corporation, otherwise known as "LTrek," through which she has trained and consulted leaders world-wide.
 In 2010, Rachel developed a leadership development curriculum for women seeking public office in Bosnia and Nigeria through the Women’s Democracy Network (WDN).
 In 2011, Rachel consulted WDN in the development of women’s leadership schools to be launched in four different countries, a project of the United Nations Democracy Fund.
 Rachel authored the training manual and trained women from Georgia, Bangladesh, Guatemala and Cameroon, who now train women in their respective countries.
 Today, the WDN Leadership Schools have trained over 1000 women world-wide in 14 countries.

 Tom Hanks is a Baylor Master Teacher.
 He taught at Baylor for over 36 years, in the English Department and - since its inception - in the Baylor Interdisciplinary Core (World Cultures 1).
 Dr. Hanks states that “a university-level teacher must both teach well and produce new material in his/her field, either through research and publication or through public performance."
 Following that dictum, he earned every teaching award Baylor offers, and wrote or edited four books and twenty-seven articles as well.
-We deeply appreciate Tom's service to the Academy for Teaching and Learning and will forever count him as one of us.